ghoulmann/cs-curriculum/year_1.rst

 The student will:

-* Assemble an ATX computer system
+* Assemble an ATX computer system according to authentic specifications;
-* Access a computer remotely (command line and GUI)
+* Access a computer remotely (command line and GUI);
-* Create an electronic device based on a provide schematic
+* Create an electronic device based on a provide schematic;
-* Administer a computer with a network operating system (GNU/Linux)
+* Administer a computer with a network operating system (GNU/Linux);
-* Use the stages of the writing process to produce an assessment of the impact of an innovation on culture
+* Use the stages of the writing process to produce an assessment of the impact of an innovation on culture;
-* Sequence steps in a process
+* Sequence steps in a process;
-* Compose an analysis of multiple effects of a single cause
+* Compose an analysis of multiple effects of a single cause;
-* Compose an analysis of the causes of a single effect
+* Compose an analysis of the causes of a single effect;
-* Maintain a nightly journal of substantive responses to nonfiction & fiction reading in the content area
+* Maintain a nightly journal of substantive responses to nonfiction & fiction reading in the content area;
-* Create semantic maps to represent relationships between content
+* Create semantic maps to represent relationships between content;
-* Diagram circuits according to convention
+* Diagram circuits according to convention;
-* Accurately enter code in a text-based programming or scripting language
+* Accurately enter code in a shell scripting language;
-* Visually and verbally articulate the common components of systems (including environment and noise)
+* Visually and verbally articulate the common components of systems (including environment and noise);
+* Given a shell script, annotate with effective and elaborative comments;
+* Plan, compose, execute, debug a shell script that prompts for input and produces conditional output;
+* Maintain a hardcopy log of changes to a system under her administration;
+* Successfully emulate a computer system and use it to produce a manipulate a filesystem [resize partitions, write partition table].
+* Plan, diagram [according to convention] and create a working electronic circuit using prototyping tools.

 Learning Objectives